ietf-teep/teep-protocol/draft-ietf-teep-protocol.md

 registry in addition to the mandatory ones listed above.
 It MAY also support use with COSE_Sign or other COSE types in additional cipher suites.

-Any new TEEP cipher suites defined by this specification or by extensions MUST provide authentication and integrity protection, and SHOULD provide confidentiality protection.
+Any new TEEP cipher suites MUST provide authentication and integrity protection, and SHOULD provide confidentiality protection.

 Any cipher suites without confidentiality protection can only be added if the associated specification includes a discussion of security considerations and